 To best treat your dog's seizures, your vet will want to know about any seizure history.
 Keep track of your dog's seizure history.
 Write down the information, date it, and store it with your pet's medical records.
 Most vets will only begin treatment if your dog has had:

 - More than one seizure a month

 - Cluster seizures or more than one seizure on two or more consecutive days

 - Grand mal seizures that are prolonged

-Seizures in dogs can be caused by many different illnesses.
-As a result, if your dog has a seizure, your veterinarian will need to perform some diagnostic tests before a proper course of treatment can be determined.
-The vet will start with a complete medical history.
-They may focus on any history of head trauma and/or exposure to poisons or hallucinogenic substances.
+Because seizures in dogs may be caused by many different factors, your veterinarian will need to perform some diagnostic tests before she can determine the proper course of treatment.
+She'll start with your dog's complete medical history and may focus on any events involving head trauma and/or exposure to poisons or hallucinogenic substances.

-Then a physical examination will occur.
-This often includes blood and urine tests and an electrocardiogram (ECG).
-The vet will use these tests to rule out any medical issues with the dog's liver, kidneys, heart, electrolytes, and blood sugar levels.
-If your dog is not taking monthly preventative heartworm, a heartworm test will likely also be conducted.
+Next, the vet will conduct a thorough physical exam, which often includes blood and urine tests and an electrocardiogram or ECG.
+The vet uses these tests to rule out medical issues with the dog's liver, kidneys, heart, and electrolyte and blood sugar levels.
+If your dog isn't taking a monthly heartworm preventive, she'll likely test your dog for heartworm as well.

-If the seizures are occasional (less frequently than once a month), the vet may not be as concerned and may not conduct these more invasive (and costly) tests.
-If the seizures become more frequent or more severe (or both), this is information must be conveyed to your vet and additional testing may occur.
+If the seizures are occasional and occur less than once a month, your vet might not be as concerned and may not recommend the more invasive or costly tests unless the seizures become more frequent, more severe, or both.